Lodrus/starfinder-the-deep-black/_npcs/ri-es.md

 ---

-Ri-Es is one of the 4 Administrators in charge of this expedition.
+Ri-Es is o.
 Her left arm is a robotic replacement.

 ## Connection